What codes does Code Compliance enforce?

 Looking for another option?
 Before submitting a Code Compliance complaint, have you considered mediation?
 Sometimes issues can be resolved between neighbors without a Code Officer’s official involvement.
 The Conflict Resolution Center (CRC), is a non-profit provider of mediation and counseling, working with residents, businesses, and organizations of Nevada County to find common ground.
 You can access more information by visiting ResolveConflicts.org.

-Complaints received by the Code Compliance Division regarding weeds and brush will be referred to the Office of Emergency Services' Defensible Space Division.
+Complaints received by the Code Compliance Division regarding weeds and brush in unincorporated Nevada County will be referred to the Office of Emergency Services' Defensible Space Division.
 Complaints received by the Code Compliance Division regarding weeds and brush impacting incorporated Nevada County will be referred to the corresponding Fire Department or District (Nevada City Fire Department, Grass Valley Fire Department, Truckee Fire Department).
-For faster resolution, it is suggested that you report these complaints to the local Fire Department directly.
-(You can obtain a list of Fire Districts serving Nevada County here.)
+For faster resolution, it is suggested you call these complaints regarding incorporated Nevada County into the local Fire Department.
+You can obtain a list of Fire Districts serving Nevada County here.